 3D Ken Burns*

-*Using Niklaus et al. 2019 using depth predicted by the consistency-based model
+*Using the depth predicted by the consistency-based models and Niklaus et al. 2019 Ken Burn codeusing depth predicted by the consistency-based model